 Checking back just over a month later (Aug 8) and with the release of WordPress v4.9.8 which contains an invite to "Test the new editor today", or the option to install the Classic plugin; there are now 468 (1 star ratings) to 213 (5 star ratings).

 According to Amazon's Alexa about 30% of the top 10 million websites in the world are built using WordPress and a market share of about 60% of sites using a CMS.
 These sites will have a range of different owners.
 Some of them will be individuals who have set up their websites, but the majority will be developers, freelancers and agencies who have used WordPress to build sites in the past, currently manage WordPress sites, and may intend to use WordPress for every site they create in the future.

-Making websites built pre WordPress 5.0 may require a great deal of work to make them Gutenberg compatible which might come at a quite a cost.
+Making websites built pre WordPress 5.0 may require work to make them Gutenberg compatible which might come at a cost.
 It's possible many sites will be neglected, overlooked and remain broken.

 Will Developers Remain Loyal?

 It seems almost certain that implementing Gutenberg will reduce the number of developers and programmers able to contribute to it without first going through a steep learning curve.
 Plugin developers will be under pressure to learn, adapt, and get their plugins ready in a short timescale.

 Many small and individual developers probably won't have the time, inclination or skills to make their plugins compatible with Gutenberg.
 It's possible that many plugins broken by Gutenberg simply won't be fixed.
 This will have a detrimental effect on the user experience and ironically may drive people away from WordPress.